scorecardresearch

 Azmet spoke about his father, Prince Mukarram Jah Bahadur, who was ceremonially crowned as Hyderabad’s eighth Nizam in 1967, after the death of Mir Osman Ali Khan, the seventh and last Nizam of the erstwhile princely state of Hyderabad.

-Osman Ali Khan bears the ignominy of having his state annexed to India by the Indian Army on 17 September 1948, after having refused to join India when the British left in 1947.
-He was, however, made the Rajpramukh (Governor) of Hyderabad from 1950-56.
+Osman Ali Khan’s state was annexed to India by the Indian Army on 17 September 1948 after he refused to accede following Independence in 1947.
+He later served as the Rajpramukh (Governor) of Hyderabad from 1950 to 1956.

 People in Hyderabad, to this day, remember him walking around the city.
 Some people met him, most didn’t.
 But they, at least, had seen him being the ruler.
 The same, however, cannot be said about his grandson and the eighth Nizam Mukarram Jah, given that he virtually disappeared from public life after inheriting Osman Ali Khan’s wealth.